MasqAs/projet-vxlan-automation/README.md

 # VXLAN EVPN Automation Project

-This project aims to automate the creation and management of a VXLAN EVPN test lab using ContainerLab, Arista cEOS, Cisco N9Kv, and Netbox.
+This project aims to automate the creation and management of a VXLAN EVPN test lab using ContainerLab, Arista cEOS, Nokia SRLinux, and Netbox.
 The automation is primarily achieved through Ansible and Python scripts.

 🖋️ **_NOTE_**: The environment used is Debian 12: